Romney's hedge-fund backers plan to party on election night

-BOSTON/NEW YORK (Reuters) - There is one group of voters Mitt Romney should win in a landslide in Tuesday’s U.S. presidential election: hedge fund managers.
+BOSTON/NEW YORK, Nov 6 (Reuters) - There is one group of voters Mitt Romney should win in a landslide in Tuesday’s U.S. presidential election: hedge fund managers.

 Most of the best-known hedge fund managers threw their support and, more importantly, their dollars behind the Republican presidential hopeful long ago.